-In addition to NSFAS loans you may qualify for a bursary or scholarship from a private institution, company or a foundation.
+In addition to NSFAS loans, you may qualify for a bursary or scholarship from a private institution, company or foundation.
 The qualification requirements are generally more stringent and may require you to have very high marks on your Matric certificate.

 Some examples of available bursaries: